As ratified by the Governing Council on 20-01-2021

 10.1 The Council may require the resignation of a member who offends against the Rules of the Society or the Ethics & Professional Practice Guidelines.
-Or whose professional, personal or financial conduct (in the opinion of the Council) renders him/her unfit for continued membership of the Society.
+Or whose professional, personal or financial conduct (in the opinion of the Council and legal advisors) renders him/her unfit for continued membership of The Society.

 10.2 Before any such resignation may be invited, the Registrar must inform the member of the allegations made against him/her in writing and give the member twenty-one days in which to deliver to the Council a written explanation in his /her defence.